-The Getsingers then proceed back to the Rotunda as shown below Images 24 and 25.
+The Getsingers then proceed back to the Rotunda as shown below in Images 24 and 25.
 Thereafter, after spending approximately 39 minutes in the Capitol Building, they exited through the same doors that they had entered the building.

 The Getsingers did not appear to engage in violence or destruction of property after they pushed their way past law enforcement to enter the Capitol.
 They remained in the Capitol Building for approximately 39 minutes, exiting through the Rotunda doors at 3:23 p.m.
 Both Getsingers have admitted that when they entered the U.S. Capitol Building they did not have permission to do so, and that they paraded, demonstrated, or picketed therein.
 They did not express remorse for their actions until they were interviewed by the Probation Office for their Presentence Investigation Reports (PSRs) and provided written statements.
 There, they declared that, "[w]e take full responsibility for the count we are pleading to.
 We know what we did was wrong and accept full responsibility for entering the Capitol.
 We are sorry for what we did and only have ourselves to blame."
-But Hargis-Getsinger's statements on her social media accounts show that she had no such remorse in the immediate aftermath of riots.

-Social Media Post
+Social Media Posts